vigoo/destiny/journal.md

 To implement it we need to resolve worker id from owner email and store name.
 To keep things typesafe (even though they are strings now) decided to move the `user` wit type to a common WIT file and generate the bindings in the shared `destiny_model` crate.

 With that set implemented calling `initialize` using RPC.

+At this point, before we figure out how to create API mappings and UI, let's try to write _integration tests_ for the store and user components.
+Plan:
+- start local golem or assume it is running
+- use the user and store components directly through the invocation API
+- implement it as rust tests, use teh `golem-client` rust crate for communication

+After writing the first integration test, realized that:
+**Invalid worker name: Worker name must contain only alphanumeric characters, underscores, and dashes**

+Problem: we cannot encode it differently because we get the email from the auth token and we have to encode it with Rib!

+We do a workaround:
+- introducing a singleton component `destiny:accounts` that will do the mapping from email to user name (valid worker name)
+- use `__` instead of `/` in the store worker name as separator